ajeetdsouza/zoxide/README.md

   "MD033": false
 } -->

-# `zoxide`
+# zoxide

-> A smarter cd command for your terminal

 [![crates.io][crates.io-badge]][crates.io]
 [![Downloads][downloads-badge]][releases]
 [![Built with Nix][builtwithnix-badge]][builtwithnix]

-`zoxide` is a blazing fast replacement for your `cd` command, inspired by `z` and `autojump`.
+zoxide is a smarter cd command, inspired by z and autojump.
 It keeps track of the directories you use most frequently, and uses a ranking algorithm to navigate to the best match.

 ![Tutorial][tutorial]